Brothers in Arms 3: Sons of War: Plot

+El Guettar Expansion

+Before the player could play the free expansion, it was obligatory to acquire an Anti-Tank Weapon such as the Degtyaryov machine gun or other weapons, which could be purchased by credits or XP.

-1 year before Cherbourg, in March 18th, 1943, this „soldier“ was sent to El Guettar, to occupy El Guettar as there were just some garrison left behind.
-They managed to hold the city for a couple of days, but on March 23rd, a Counterattack from the Nazis caught them cold, so they thought, that they wouldn’t make it.
+The unnamed soldier was sent to El Guettar on March 18, 1943, prior to the Cherbourg Mission to occupy El Guettar as there were the Germans left the city in a quick rush, leaving behind little garrison.
+The Squad and some tanks managed to hold the city for a couple of days, but on March 23, a Counterattack from the Nazis caught them cold, so they thought, that they wouldn’t make it.
 But a few hours later, after they survived the first wave of the counterattack, they needed to repair the Anti-aircraft warfare as the enemy prior to their attack sabotaged them if they wanted to survive the Airstrike.
-They have made it through that, but the third wave was never that high as they expected to be, because German Panther tanks had overruned the first defence line, following by Anti-tank soldier’s, (and more) just to destroy the city walls.
-The soldier then commanded the soldier’s to hold their position, till support arrived, and the German‘s fled.
+They have made it through, quickly repairing and shooting down the bomber aircraft.
+In the end, it was never that worse as they expected to be, because German Panther tanks had overrun the first defence line, following by Anti-tank soldier’s, (and more) just to destroy the city walls.
+The soldier then commanded the soldier’s to hold their position, till support arrived, and the Germans fled.

-Development
+Game development

 The game was announced at E3 2013 by Gameloft and was unveiled as a cross-over of a cover-based shooter and an on-rails shooter.
 It was revealed that the game will be on Apple devices and iOS.
-After that release, many more updates followed on, e.g. Multiplayer was added, and then also the North-African campaign „El Guettar“.
-But after somewhere around 2016 and beyond, there were little to no news and/or development updates on Brothers in Arms 3.
-In Quartal 4 2022 the game was then removed from all platforms, as Gameloft stated that they wanted to focus on other games and end the active development.
-It is not downloadable anymore.
+After that release, many more updates followed on, e.g. Multiplayer was added, and then also the North-African campaign El Guettar.
+But somewhere around 2016 and beyond, there was little or no news and/or development updates on Brothers in Arms 3.
+In late 2022 the game was removed from all platforms and could not be downloaded anymore, as Gameloft stated that they wanted to focus on other games and end the active development.
+On 4 Mar 2025, multiplayer mode was removed, players can no longer battle with other players, while singleplayer gamemode is not affected.